• Skip to primary navigation

 • Desiccated coconut: You can slightly toast them for more flavor.
 Freshly grated coconut can also be used.

-• Honey/ any other sweetener of your choice.
+• Honey: Feel free to use any sweetener of your choice.

 How to make?